VIC.GOV.AU | Policy and Advisory Library

 5. Strengthen other networks by mentoring, inviting collaboration and generously sharing your best resources

-Each network determines the level of financial support that their member schools will contribute for network activities.
+Each school network determines the level of financial support that their member schools will contribute for school network activities.

-The nominated school on the funding program for a double network is eligible for $10,000 per year (up to $5,000 July to December and up to $5,000 January to June).
+In larger contexts, networks have been combined to form double networks.
+The nominated school on the funding program for a double school network is eligible for $10,000 per year (up to $5,000 July to December and up to $5,000 January to June).

-Network chairs are responsible for overseeing collection and disbursement of network funding, and must maintain records as to the funds collected and disbursed.
-The network executive is responsible for overall oversight of the expenditure of network funds.
+School network chairs are responsible for overseeing collection and disbursement of school network funding and must maintain records as to the funds collected and disbursed.
+The school network executive is responsible for overall oversight of the expenditure of school network funds.

 Reimbursements